 You are allowed an unlimited number of price and commission changes.
 For all other non-critical miscellaneous changes such as description, you are allowed one round of changes per month for free.
 After the one change has been made within that month, there is a $20 charge per round of changes.
 By “round of changes” we mean that you can go into the edit data function and change as many fields as you like within ONE submission.

 Some sellers believe that they save money and gain control by representing themselves.
 However, the reality is that sellers are often over-matched by Realtors who have extensive contract knowledge, are extremely aggressive and represent their buyers, not the seller.
 For all these reasons and many more, it is generally recommended that sellers be represented by an agent/broker that is just as skilled at contract negotiations as the agent representing the buyer.
 The cost of the PLATINUM plan is negligible as compared with the potential for loss due to entering into a contract that is not in your best interest.
 The are many unforeseen risks with a buyer and careful attention and expertise should be exercised when dealing with items such as: buyer pre-qualification, closing cost considerations, survey, inspection report & appraisal shortfall issues and more.
 Handling such issues on your own can be daunting but having professional negotiators handling your deal can save you money and avoid stress.
 Our highly-trained negotiators protect you by maintaining contract and escrow timelines we well as controlling the contract language and associated addenda.
-For all this work, we receive a total of $499.00.
+For all this work, we receive a total of $499 plus $2,500 at close.

 Agent Activate® is available to sellers in most Florida cities such as Miami, St. Pete, Clearwater, Tampa, Naples, Ft.
 Myers, Jacksonville, and Orlando (call 1-877-232-9695 to confirm Agent Activate® is available in your city).
 An ADDvantage agent or affiliated licensee could earn the offered co-broker commission (seller must offer at least 3% to use Agent Activate®).
 For this to occur, the seller would have to invite the ADDvantage agent or affiliated licensee in by referring a buyer lead to back to us or by activating the “Agent Activate®” under the seller account (which changes contact phone numbers to ADDvantage.)
 Sellers often use this feature when they cannot make a buyer appointment (showing), they are out of town or just prefer to have ADDvantage take all buyer leads.
 In essence, using Agent Activate® puts ADDvantage in charge of the buyers that are not represented by another Realtor.
 If successful with the sale, our agent/affiliate earns the offered co-broke commission, represents the deal as what's called “Transaction Broker”, will write the sales contract for the seller and help the buyer and seller close the deal.
 Transaction Broker status enables ADDvantage to represent both the buyer and seller by not putting one person's interests ahead of another.
 Because we charge no listing commission, we cannot make any commission if an outside Realtor® finds a buyer.
 They would deal directly with you.